Bound by Corruption by BelovedStranger

 Kagome tensed, evil slithering across her senses.

 Jerking around, she relaxed; if only slightly.
-The source of youki she felt was familiar.
-It was Sesshomaru’s.
+It was Sesshomaru, his youki flaring—and something else.

 “Stay close.”
 Doing as she was bid, she stepped near, where he pulled her against his side.
-She didn’t fight him, even when his youki danced along her body in electric currents.
+She didn’t fight him, even when his youki—and that something else—danced along her body in electric currents.
 It was all she could do to prevent her reiki from lashing out.

 “The spell is a conjuring,” began Sesshomaru.
 “Bring up an image of your sister.
 Share it with me.
 Yes, like that.
 Through your memories, I shall manipulate time, creating an illusion of what once was.
 We shall find her trail by traversing the past.”